tehreemAsif63/Intelligent-transportation/README.md

 ## Installation

-1.Install Gitlab on your computer
+1. Install Gitlab on your computer
  - You can download GitLab from the official website: https://about.gitlab.com/install/.
-2.Install the Arduino IDE
+2. Install the Arduino IDE
  - You can download the Arduino IDE from the official website: https://www.arduino.cc/en/software/.
-3.Install Mosquitto
+3. Install Mosquitto
  - Mosquitto is an open-source message broker that is used for the communication between devices in the intelligent transportation system.
 You can download Mosquitto from the official website: https://mosquitto.org/download/.
-4.Install Android Studio
+4. Install Android Studio
  - Android Studio is required to build and run the Android application for the intelligent transportation system.
 You can download Android Studio from the official website: https://developer.android.com/studio.
-5.Sign up for Tinkercad and connect your microcontroller and sensors to your computer.
+5. Sign up for Tinkercad and connect your microcontroller and sensors to your computer.
  - Tinkercad is an online platform that allows you to design and simulate circuits.
 You can sign up for Tinkercad from the official website: https://www.tinkercad.com/.
-- Follow the instructions provided by Tinkercad to connect your microcontroller and sensors to your computer.
+   Follow the instructions provided by Tinkercad to connect your microcontroller and sensors to your computer.

- Requirements:
+- Requirements:
-- The intelligent transportation system requires a microcontroller with sensors and actuators to be connected to your computer.
+  1. The intelligent transportation system requires a microcontroller with sensors and actuators to be connected to your computer.
-- You will need to have a basic understanding of the C++ programming language to use API and libraries.
+  2. You will need to have a basic understanding of the C++ programming language to use API and libraries.
-- The Intelligent Transportation System is designed to run on every operating system and on Android applications.
+  3. The Intelligent Transportation System is designed to run on every operating system and on Android applications.

 ## Usage
 - To user the Intelligent Transportation System, you will need to follow these steps:
-1.Connect the microcontroller and sensors to your computer according to the instructions provided by Tinkercad.
+1. Connect the microcontroller and sensors to your computer according to the instructions provided by Tinkercad.
-2.Open the Arduino IDE and load the project file either ATLS or ADAS, depending on which feature you want to use.
+2. Open the Arduino IDE and load the project file either ATLS or ADAS, depending on which feature you want to use.
-3.Compile and upload the code to the microcontroller 4.Run Mosquitto message broker on your computer to facilitate communication between devices.
+3. Compile and upload the code to the microcontroller
+4. Run Mosquitto message broker on your computer to facilitate communication between devices.
-5.Open Android Studio project for the Intelligent Transportation System.
+5. Open Android Studio project for the Intelligent Transportation System.
-6.Build and run the Android application on your device.
+6. Build and run the Android application on your device.
-7.Use the app to control and monitor the features of the Intelligent Transportation System.
+7. Use the app to control and monitor the features of the Intelligent Transportation System.
 - For ATLS, the system will automatically adjust the timing of the traffic lights based on traffic congestion detected by the sensors.
 For ADAS, the system will use distance seeing technology to detect surrounding vehicles or objects and provide early warnings to drivers of potential collisions.